Do you hate price driven stop-loss rules?

-In your favourite screen simply add Piotroski F-Score to your screening criteria and with the slider select only the ideas with a good Piotroski F-Score.
+In your favourite stock screen simply add Piotroski F-Score and with the slider select ideas with a good Piotroski F-Score.

-In the image below you will only select companies with a Piotroski F-Score from 6 to 9.
+In the image below shows you how to select companies with a good F-Score from 6 to 9.

-PS To get the Piotroski F-Score working in your portfolio right away sign up here
+PS To get the Piotroski F-Score working in your portfolio right now sign up here

-PPS It is so easy to put things off why not sign up right now?
+PPS It is so easy to put things off and forget why not sign up right now?